dcao/website/blog/2026-06-06--digital-ideas/index.md

 One byproduct of this is that people are very well read!
 Folks are incredibly willing to take in texts from across a wide array of sources to try to inform how they are thinking about their work.
-The other CS girlies are reading Saidiya Hartman and the literary studies folks are engaging with Freud and psychoanalysis while also doing close readings of technical reports.
+The other CS girlies are reading Saidiya Hartman and the Film and TV studies folks are doing close readings of technical reports.
+And everyone is reading Freud.
 We have a shared resources doc that the cohort has been working on over the week: it is _twelve pages long_.
 There is such a vast array of literature and scholarship folks are engaged in---and it seems like *constantly* engaged in, not just in a just-in-time way for whenever they need to submit to conference or journal, but in a way that lets them sit in the soup of ideas.
-That kind of reading practice---the muscle of constantly reaching outward into spaces unknown to pull theories, concepts, method, analytical frame s---*that* is what I want to have for myself.
+That kind of reading practice---the muscle of constantly reaching outward into spaces unknown to pull theories, concepts, method, analytical frames---*that* is what I want to have for myself.

 Again, people honor themselves and their own ideas very seriously.
 In her keynote, Lisa Nakamura noted that writing theory is a writing style and that